Guide for Authors

 Language

-Please write your text in Korean and English (American or British usage is accepted, but not a mixture of these).
+Please write your text either in Korean or English (In the case where the main texts are written in English, Korean abstract is not needed).
 Authors who feel their English language manuscript may require editing to eliminate possible grammatical or spelling errors and to conform to correct scientific English may wish to use some English Language Editing services.

 Submission